-REV (4): Press and hold this button to return to a passage quickly.
+REV (4): Press and hold this button to quickly reverse within a track (song).
 Release it to play the passage.
 The counter reading will appear on the display while using this control.

-FWD (5): Press and hold this button to advance to a passage quickly.
+FWD (5): Press and hold this button to quickly advance within a track (song).
 Release it to resume playing.
 Watch the display to stop at a specific passage.